Let’s keep in touch follow me below:

 Given the opportunity to do the hike all over again I would fill up that bottle with water and leave it in the car, then take a 24-ounce plastic bottle of water with me.

 The sun is super strong at Valley of Fire and there is hardly any shade.
 So bring adequate sun protection.

-I actually wore a long-sleeved UV shirt that I got from Uniqlo ages ago that prevented any sunburn, similar one here.
+I actually wore a long-sleeved UV shirt that I got from Uniqlo ages ago that prevented any sunburn, a similar one here.

 Hiking Valley of Fire in the Summer